anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Optionally, TLS MAY be used to provide privacy for this exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).

-{{exchangesfig_uc2_2}} shows the the acquisition of the PER and the following subsections describe the corresponding artifacts.
+{{exchangesfig_uc2_2}} shows the acquisition of the PER and the following subsections describe the corresponding artifacts.

 ~~~~ aasvg
 +--------+    +------------+    +-----------+    +--------+    +------+